cajuncoding/GraphQL.RepoDB/README.md

                 repoDbParams.PagingParameters
             ).ConfigureAwait(false);

-            //Now With a valid Page/Slice we can return a PreProcessed Cursor Result so that
+            //Now With a valid Page/Slice we can return a ResolverProcessed Cursor Result so that
             //  it will not have any additional post-processing in the HotChocolate pipeline!
             //NOTE: Filtering can be applied but it will ONLY be applied to the results we
             //      are now returning because this would normally be pushed down to the
-            //      Sql Database layer also (pending support). return charactersSlice.AsPreProcessedCursorSlice();
+            //      Sql Database layer also (pending support). return charactersSlice.AsResolverProcessedCursorSlice();
             //*******************************************************************************//
         }
     }